What Is Divinity?

 – Euripides

-Your body works best as a temple of God when all electrochemical functions are working normally.
-Your mind works best when it is free of all vices, fears, and detrimental emotions.
-And your Spirit thrives in an atmosphere of dedication, contemplation, and worship.
-See Balance Your Self.
+The body functions best as a temple of God when all its electrochemical processes are working normally.
+The mind works best when it is free of all vices, fears, and detrimental emotions.
+And the Spirit thrives in an atmosphere of dedication, contemplation, and worship.

-To find God, there is no need for you to travel to distant lands, exotic places, or sacred sites.
+To find God, there is no need to travel to distant lands, exotic places, or sacred sites.
 God doesn’t live in Rome, Amritsar, or Mecca any more than anywhere else.
-The presence of God is all around you and a spark of this Creator Spirit lives within you.
-You carry this gift of God wherever you go.
+The presence of God is all around us, and a spark of his Divine Spirit lives within each of us.
+We carry this gift of God wherever we go.

 For indeed, the kingdom of God is within you.